zuozhenggh/learning-library/solutions-library/ocvs/provision-ocvs/provision-ocvs.md

     ![](./images/100_24.png " ")

-5. When you login the first time, you will be asked to set a password.
+5. When you login for the first time, you will be prompted to set a new password.
 Reset your password and make a note of it.

     ![](./images/100_25.png " ")

-6. Now, we will goto the page of our SDDC and we will copy the vSphere Client vCenter URL.
+6. Now, we will go to the page of our SDDC and we will copy the vSphere Client vCenter URL.

     ![](./images/100_26.png " ")

-7. Within your Windows machine that you have connected to using the RDP clinet, install the chrome browser and paste the **vSphere Client** link.
+7. Install a web browser like Firefox on the Windows machine that you have connected to.
+Once it is installed, paste the **vSphere Client** link and hit enter.

     ![](./images/100_27.png " ")